justicephysics/humanos2.0/simple-engineering-vision.md

 ---

-## 4. The Four Heat Gateways in Every CPU
+## 4. The Four Heat Gateways in Every CPU/ GPU/ TPU

 Every computation is a chain of four tiny actions.
 At each step, energy is spent — and when we push for higher speed, all four become heat sources.